wiseman/turboshrimp/README.md

 ```

 ![Alt text](/media/screenshots/turboshrimp-hud.jpg?raw=true "Turboshrimp HUD")

 (Hey look, it's Ralph & Dottie!)

+Here's a video of the HUD in action: https://www.youtube.com/watch?v=2mOtoYUoiWI

 Once the controller has started, you can use the following controls: